Applied Behavior Analysis

 Small Group Sessions

 Parent and Family Training

 Our ApproachThe ABA team at NWBHS proudly provides high quality behavior analytic services to children, adolescents, and young adults diagnosed with Autism.
 Our ABA team uses only researched based behavior interventions including, but not limited to, Discrete Trial Training, Lovaas Therapy, Incidental Teaching, Natural Environment Teaching, Pivotal Response Training, and Verbal Behavior Analysis.
 We maintain a small, close-knit, collaborative ABA therapy team, which allows our therapists to remain with their clients throughout the entire intervention process with little to no employee turnover.
 Our practice employs only highly educated therapists, which exceeds industry and national standards.

 Board Certified Behavior Analysts (BCBA)

 Kerri Doherty-Betley, M.S., BCBA

 Kerri is the head of our department and lead BCBA.
-She has been with NWBHS for over 5 years.
+She has been with NWBHS for over 7 years.
 She graduated with her bachelors from Saint Mary's College-Notre Dame with a major in Communication Disorders and Psychology.
 While at Saint Mary's College she was the President of Autism Speaks-U. Following Saint Mary's she attended The Chicago School of Professional Psychology and received a Masters of Science in Applied Behavior Analysis.
-Kerri's passion for helping others started at an early age and she has been working with individuals with disabilities for over 15 years now.
-When Kerri's not working she loves to hang out with friends and family and dog Bingo, travel, and get lost in a book.
+Kerri's passion for helping others started at an early age and she has been working with individuals with disabilities for over 17 years now.
+When Kerri's not working she loves to hang out with friends, family, dog Bingo, travel, and get lost in a book.
 She's a die hard Notre Dame football fan and all around sports lover.